NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/primer-raster-r/Creating-Square-Plot-Boundaries-From-Centroids-in-R/Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

     # define the plot edges based upon the plot radius.

     yPlus <- centroids$northing+radius

-    ## Error in centroids$northing: object of type 'closure' is not subsettable

     xPlus <- centroids$easting+radius

-    ## Error in centroids$easting: object of type 'closure' is not subsettable

     yMinus <- centroids$northing-radius

-    ## Error in centroids$northing: object of type 'closure' is not subsettable

     xMinus <- centroids$easting-radius

-    ## Error in centroids$easting: object of type 'closure' is not subsettable

 When combining the coordinates for the vertices, it is important to close the polygon.
 This means that a square will have 5 instead of 4 vertices.
 The fifth